danbikle/pyspy/README.md

 # pyspy

-This repo, pyspy, is under construction.

-It should contain more software when I present it to the Python Meetup 2016-01-18:
+I present this repository, pyspy, to the Python Meetup 2016-01-18:

 http://www.meetup.com/BayPIGgies/events/227481217

-Until then, pyspy is under construction.

 I intend for pyspy to run on Ubuntu 14 so I give instructions for installing and operating pyspy on Ubuntu 14.